teja788/Interview_Preparation_Notes/Data_Engineering/ML_OPs_course_notes.md

 ## Introduction

-* MLops deals with putting machine learnning models into production anfd tackling challenges that come with it.
+* MLops deals with putting machine learnning models into production and tackling challenges that come with it.

 ### Challenges in Machine learning
 * Input data distribution in production different from data used for modelling.
 This is called data drift.